 Leading the Congress of Vienna was the foreign minister for Austria's monarch, Klemens von Metternich.
 According to Metternich the people of Europe wanted peace rather than liberty.
 And peace was what Metternich wished to provide them, within a context of what he saw as legitimate rule.
 Legitimate rule for Metternich was authoritarian monarchy.
 Metternich wanted to restore to the continent the old aristocratic and monarchical order and empire.

-Asserting what they believed to be their authority, the men at the Congress of Vienna redrew the map of Europe.
+The men at the Congress of Vienna redrew the map of Europe.
 What was to be known as the Treaty of Paris was signed there on 20 November 1815, four months after Napoleon had surrendered to the British and with Louis XVIII sitting on France's throne.

 Belgium was taken from what had been Napoleonic France and combined with the United Netherlands.
 Austria was given authority in Germany again – except areas ruled by Prussia.
 Genoa, Sardinia, Piedmont and Savoy were to be ruled by the House of Savoy, as was the city of Nice.
 Lombardy (around Milan) and Venetia (in northern Italy) were given to Austria.
 To compensate Austria for its loss of Polish territory it was given Slavic territory along the Dalmatian Coast (along the eastern side of the Adriatic Sea, formerly possessed by Venice).